 Learning the French language and the cultures of the 33 countries where it is an official language is important for many majors including International Business and International Studies.
 As the world's number-three destination for foreign investment and its fifth largest economy, France is a crucial economic partner.
 Achieving a French minor provides students with the appropriate level of proficiency in the language to handle communication tasks necessary for government agencies and private companies with an international reach.
 Students acquire knowledge of the cultures related to the language studied, making them better able to understand and work with these communities.
 Knowledge of another language and culture is also desirable in many other professions.
-Students who compliment their degree in health care, social work, criminal justice, communications with the study of languages and cultures are better able to understand, serve, and communicate with the diverse population in the US.
+Students who compliment their degree in health care, social work, criminal justice, and communications with the study of languages and cultures are better able to understand, serve, and communicate with the diverse population in the US.
 The courses offered for the French minor teach students to identify and appreciate cultural connections and differences, helping them grow into their role as global citizens.

 Admission to the Program